MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 **4. How does it impact Retention Policy, Retention Setting, or Litigation Hold?**

 **Answer:** Archived OneDrive accounts fully honor retention policies, settings, and litigation holds.
 For example, if your company has a five-year retention policy, it remains unchanged whether the OneDrive account is active or archived.
+Archiving doesn't reset the timeline of the retention policy or holds.

+>[!Note]
-Archiving doesn't reset the timeline of the retention policy or holds. *Note: if a OneDrive account is retained due to a Retention Policy, Retention Setting, or Litigation Hold and has been* *archived due to being unlicensed for 93 days or longer, then you will still pay for the monthly archive storage costs.*
+> If a OneDrive account is retained due to a Retention Policy, Retention Setting, or Litigation Hold and has been* *archived due to being unlicensed for 93 days or longer, then you will still pay for the monthly archive storage costs.

 **5. Can I delete an unlicensed account without Archive reactivation?**